Carnegie Supernova Project: Fast-Declining Type Ia Supernovae as Cosmological Distance Indicators

 \section{Interpreting the Tripp Method Parameters}

 The Tripp method formula is conventionally thought of as consisting of a luminosity correction that depends on light curve shape, and a second term to correct for color.
 However, both intrinsic (i.e., SNe~Ia explosion physics) and extrinsic (dust extinction) sources contribute to the observed colors of SNe~Ia.
-The $\beta$ parameter of the Tripp method combines these two sources into a single parameter, which emphasized by \citet{mandel17} and \citet{burns18}, is conceptually an oversimplification.
+The $\beta$ parameter of the Tripp method combines these two sources into a single parameter, which, as emphasized by \citet{mandel17} and \citet{burns18}, is conceptually an oversimplification.
 As mentioned previously, for normal SNe~Ia with \sbv~$> 0.75$ (\dm~$\lesssim 1.5$~mag), the dependence of the observed ($B_{max} - V_{max}$) pseudocolor on light curve shape is relatively weak, but for fast decliners there is a strong intrinsic component (see Figure~\ref{fig:BV_v_sBV}).
 Naively, therefore, we might expect the derived $\beta$ parameters for our sample of fast decliners to differ significantly from those found for a sample of normal SNe~Ia.
 In Figure~\ref{fig:beta}, we compare the $\beta$ values derived in the present paper with the values found by \citet{uddin24} for the full CSP sample of $\sim$300 SNe~Ia, for which events with \sbv~$< 0.75$ make up less than 20\% of the total number.
 Somewhat surprisingly, it is seen that the $\beta$ values are actually in agreement at the $\sim1\sigma$ level.

 To understand why this is the case, we must examine in detail how (and why) the Tripp method actually works by comparing the MCMC fits to the observations of the Hubble Flow sample of fast-declining SNe~Ia.
+For this comparison, we assume a quadratic ($N = 2$) luminosity term.
 From Equation~(\ref{eq:mulambdacdm}), we calculate observed absolute magnitudes at maximum in the $\Lambda$CDM framework for each SN as: